-The requirement to implement a cyber security plan for assets containing low impact BES Cyber Systems provides a minimum set of cyber security controls for assets containing low impact BES Cyber Systems.
+In response to FERC Order No. 791, Requirement R2 requires entities to develop and implement cyber security plans to meet specific security control objectives The requirement to implement a cyber security plan for assets containing low impact BES Cyber Systems. provides a minimum set of cyber security controls for assets containing low impact BES Cyber Systems.
 Individually, these low impact BES Cyber Systems pose a relatively lower risk to the BES than other BES Cyber Systems, but in aggregate or through communication dependencies, they have the potential to create an adverse reliability impact if compromised.
-To that end, Requirement R2 requires Responsible Entities to implement documented cyber security plans covering four subject matter areas - (1) cyber security awareness, (2) physical access controls, (3) electronic access controls, and (4) cyber security incident response.
+To that end, The Requirement R2 requires Responsible Entities to implement documented cyber security plan(s) covering covers four subject matter areas:- (1) cyber security awareness,; (2) physical access security controls,; (3) electronic access controls,; and (4) cyber Cyber security Security incident Incident response.
 In response to directives in FERC Order No. 791, Requirement R2 provides for the specific elements that must be included in the cyber security plan(s).
 Attachment 1 provides these elements.
-These plans, along with the cyber security policies required under Requirement R1, Part 1.2, provide sufficient operational, procedural, and technical safeguards for assets containing low impact BES Cyber Systems.
+These This plan(s), along with the cyber security policies required under Requirement R1, Part 1.2, provides a framework for sufficient operational, procedural, and technical safeguards for assets containing low impact BES Cyber Systems.

-Considering the varied types of low impact BES Cyber Systems across the Bulk-Power System, Attachment 1 provides Responsible Entities flexibility on how to apply the required security controls.
-Additionally, the SDT recognizes that many Responsible Entities have multiple impact rated BES Cyber Systems and has provided the ability to use high and medium impact BES Cyber System policies, procedures, and processes to implement the objective criteria within Attachment 1.
+Considering the varied types of low impact BES Cyber Systems across the Bulk-Power SystemBES, Attachment 1 provides Responsible Entities flexibility on how to apply the required security controls to meet the security objectives.
+Additionally, the SDT recognizes that because many Responsible Entities have multiple multiple-impact rated BES Cyber Systems, nothing in the requirement prohibits entities from using their and has provided the ability to use high and medium impact BES Cyber System policies, procedures, and processes to implement security controls required for low impact BES Cyber Systems, as detailed in Requirement R2, the objective criteria within Attachment 1.

-Responsible Entities will utilize their list of assets that contain low impact BES Cyber System(s) that is created as a result of applying CIP-002 to substantiate the sites or locations associated with low impact BES Cyber Systems.
-However, there continues to be no compliance expectation for Responsible Entities to maintain a list(s) of individual low impact BES Cyber Systems and their associated cyber assets or to maintain a list of authorized users.
+Responsible Entities will utilize\use their list of assets that\containing low impact BES Cyber System(s) (that is created\developed pursuant to as a result of applying-CIP-002) to substantiate the sites or locations associated with low impact BES Cyber Systems.
+However, there continues to be is no requirement or compliance expectation for Responsible Entities to maintain a list(s) of individual low impact BES Cyber Systems and their associated cyber assets or to maintain a list of authorized users.

 R2.
-Each Responsible Entity with at least one asset identified in CIP-002 containing low impact BES Cyber Systems shall implement one or more documented cyber security plan(s) for its low impact BES Cyber Systems that include the elements in Attachment 1.
+Each Responsible Entity with at least one asset identified in CIP-002 containing low impact BES Cyber Systems shall implement one or more documented cyber security plan(s) for its low impact BES Cyber Systems that include the elements sections in Attachment 1.
 [Violation Risk Factor: Lower] [Time Horizon: Operations Planning]